briankoser/sfc-listeners-guide/episodes/0129-ron-moore-returns-to-syfy-and-other-news.md

 Matt really wants to LARP once.
 Ben would do it.

-Ben thinks {% work "Jonathan Strange & Mr. Norrell" %} is an awful book. <q class="archivist inline">😲 I'm re-reading it for a Hugo's There podcast; I think it's in my top 5 favorite books.</q>
+Ben thinks {% work "Jonathan Strange & Mr. Norrell" %} is an awful book.
+{% arc %}One of my favorites.
+Ben changed his mind after a 2020 re-read.{% endarc %}